Summer 2023 Application Deadline: January 13, 2023

 The program is named for Provost Emeritus Jacob E. Nyenhuis, whose diligent efforts to promote faculty scholarship have resulted in a climate of scholarly excellence notable for a liberal arts college that prioritizes teaching as its highest purpose.

-- Research Interests Supported by Nyenhuis Grant Donors
+- Sample of Research Interests Supported by Nyenhuis Grant Donors

 Below is a sample of research priorities supported by a portion of our Nyenhuis donors.
 This is not an exhaustive list.